-A codependent relationship is a kind of dysfunctional relationship where one person is a caretaker and the other person takes advantage.
+A codependent relationship is a kind of dysfunctional relationship where one person is a caretaker, and the other person takes advantage.
 Codependent relationships are extremely common among people with substance use issues.
 Typically, one partner will take care of the other to the extent of enabling that partner’s addictive behavior.
 Often, the caretaker is raised in a family with an addicted parent and learns to placate that parent in order to make life easier for her and her siblings.
-This is often the oldest child and she may repeat the pattern in her own relationships as an adult.
+This is often the oldest child, and she may repeat the pattern in her own relationships as an adult.

 It’s normal to want people to like you and we all want our loved ones to be happy, but there’s a difference between these normal tendencies and having to please people all the time.
 People pleasers often feel like they have no choice but to keep other people happy.
 They don’t like to say no, even when pleasing others substantially interferes with their own wants and needs.

-Lack of Boundaries
+2. Lack of Boundaries

 People in both roles in a codependent relationship tend to have problems recognizing, respecting, and reinforcing boundaries.
 Having boundaries simply means you respect the other person’s right to his or her own feelings and autonomy.
 It also means recognizing that you aren’t responsible for the other person’s happiness.
 People in codependent relationships tend to have a problem where one person doesn’t recognize boundaries and the other person doesn’t insist on boundaries.
-Thus, one person is controlling and manipulative and the other person is compliant and fails to assert his or her own will.
+Thus, one person is controlling and manipulative, and the other person is compliant and fails to assert his or her own will.
 Working on setting and maintaining boundaries is one of the most important skills families have to learn in family therapy.

 A major sign of codependency is when you feel like you have to take care of everyone all the time.
-This typically comes from childhood, when the caretaker learns there may be really bad consequences from failing to take care of a parent’s needs.
+This typically comes from childhood, when the caretaker learns there may be terrible consequences from failing to take care of a parent’s needs.
 As a result, she may feel compelled to take care of others, especially a partner, not so much out of affection, but from the fear that something bad will happen if she doesn’t.
 Most people can get by fairly well on their own, and feeling like things will go terribly wrong if you don’t take care of them is often a sign of codependency.

 A codependent mindset makes it hard to communicate effectively.
 The caregiver is often unaware of her own wants and needs, and when she is aware of them, she may be reluctant to express them.
-She may feel like caring for the other person is the most important thing or she may fear upsetting the other person by asserting herself.
+She may feel like caring for the other person is the most important thing, or she may fear upsetting the other person by asserting herself.
 The dependent person may be in the habit of communicating dishonestly, more interested in maintaining control than in actually communicating.
 Communication is another crucial skill to learn in family therapy.
 Both people have to learn to communicate honestly and effectively.

-Lack of Self-Image
+7. Lack of Self-Image

 The caregiver may have low self-esteem, or she may not have much of a self-image at all.
 Often, the caregiver defines herself mainly in relation to the other person and may have no idea who she is without having that role to play.
 This is why the caregiver is also dependent, even though she is the one taking care of practical matters and could probably get along just fine without the other person.

 As you might expect, any of these factors can put a lot of stress on a relationship.
 When you can’t communicate or respect boundaries, you’re bound to have problems.
 The caretaker often feels a lot of stress about doing everything right, while the dependent person often feels insecure about being abandoned by the caretaker.
 Both are afraid to be alone, but neither is particularly happy.
-There may not be many fights, since one partner is typically committed to keeping the other happy, but both are likely to feel stressed nonetheless.
+There may not be many fights since one partner is typically committed to keeping the other happy, but both are likely to feel stressed nonetheless.

 If you or someone you love is struggling with addiction or codependency, we can help.
 At Fort Behavioral Health, we offer a safe and nurturing space to navigate negative emotions and practice coping skills that will support you in your recovery journey.
 If you or someone you know is struggling with an addiction to drugs or alcohol, call us today at 844.332.1807.